 Now, before we get down to teaching you how to kick the butts of a-holes who think physical assault is funny, we want to make one thing clear.

 If you can de-escalate a situation, then do that first.
 Getting physical should be the last resort.

 Don’t make yourself an easy target

 Even if you have to fake it until you make it.
 Women who walk with their heads down or are too absorbed in their phones are high on an attacker’s list.
-So, make sure you have that situational awareness thing down to a T when you are out and about.
+So, make sure to have that situational awareness thing down to a T when you’re out and about.
 Being confident while you’re at it is a good deterrent.

 Don’t forget to use your voice

 If you’re being attacked, create chaos and attract attention.
 The best way to do this is by making noise.
-Using your voice (yelling, screaming, and shouting) will definitely stop attackers in their tracks.
+Yelling, screaming, or shouting will definitely stop attackers in their tracks.
 Why?
-Because they just don’t want all the attention on them and what they might do.
-Many women have been saved by screaming out loud enough.
+Because they don’t want all the attention on them and what they might do.
+Many women have been saved by screaming loud enough.
 Your voice is a weapon in itself.
 Use it.

 If You’re Gonna Fight, Hit Them Where It Hurts

 Sometimes, when we’re in the heart of things, procedures and logic go out the window.

 You might forget how a certain chokehold is done or how to disarm someone holding a knife.
 When this happens, we’ve got one piece of advice for you—hit ’em where it hurts.